-- 2.13 Improvement action (or finding) contained in an Improvement Action Report (IAR) A finding raised by UKAS that may be a nonconformity against the assessment criteria (e.g. relevant international standard / conformity assessment body standard) including the CAB's own management system requirements or an opportunity for improvement.
-These can be recorded as either Mandatory or Recommended, depending upon whether or not they are a clear nonconformity against a particular assessment criterion. - 2.14 Recommendation A statement made by the assessment team at the end of an assessment to confirm the conclusion of the assessment team e.g. whether accreditation or an extension to scope should be granted.
+- 2.13 Improvement action (or finding) A finding raised by UKAS that may be a nonconformity against the assessment criteria (e.g. relevant international standard / conformity assessment body standard) including the CAB's own management system requirements or an opportunity for improvement.
+These can be recorded as either Mandatory or Recommended, depending upon whether or not they are a clear nonconformity against a particular assessment criterion.
+Improvement actions may be recorded in the UKAS Assessment Portal or on an Improvement Action Report (IAR) form. - 2.14 Recommendation A statement made by the assessment team at the end of an assessment to confirm the conclusion of the assessment team e.g. whether accreditation or an extension to scope should be granted.
 Recommendations are reviewed during the independent decision-making process in order for an impartial decision to be made on grant, renewal, extension, reduction or withdrawal of accreditation. - 2.15 Conformity assessment body standard a normative standard that provides requirements for the operation of a specific type of conformity assessment body, and which is used by UKAS to assess a CAB to ensure that a product, service or system meets requirements.
 These include the ISO/IEC 17000 series of standards, and cover conformity assessment activities including certification, inspection, testing, calibration, proficiency testing provision, reference material production and verification. - 2.16 Desktop review (or document review) the process of reviewing documentation by the assessment team in preparation for an assessment activity (e.g. contract review, site visit, witness assessment). - 2.17 Desktop assessment the process of determining the conformity of a CAB by assessing documented evidence remotely, and resulting in a formal assessment report and, where applicable, findings.